willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 The bot account doesn't have any repositories.
 It just has a personal access token used by the Staticman app at Heroku, which does all the work.

-### Generate a personal access token for the bot
+## Generate a personal access token for the bot

 Request a _personal access token_ from GitHub for the bot account.
-This acts as a password when Staticman API bridge at Heroku sends Pull Requests or Pushes back to your GitHub web site repository.
+This acts as a password when Staticman API bridge at Heroku sends Pull Requests (moderated) or Pushes (not moderated) to your GitHub web site repository.

 * Log in to GitHub as your bot, `willymcallister1+staticmanbot@gmail.com`.
 * Settings (upper right): Developer: Personal Access Tokens.
 * Request a token.
 * Set scope to: repo, user (or all of them).
 * A personal access token looks like, `8a47c7blahblahblahblahblahblahblahf3f70c`.

+Do not mention a valid personal access token in a file on GitHub.
+If you do, GitHub will recognize it and invalidate it.

 ## Site configuration files